Equity and other causes

 Goring's relationship with his union was fraught with conflict and, as an influential and conservative member of the union he waged battles in the 1970s with such left-leaning members as the Redgraves: Vanessa and her brother Corin.
 He did not want union funds being contributed to causes such as the Miner's Strike fund as he viewed that as sacrificing its neutrality.
 He believed that, above all, the union's focus should always be on the welfare of its members and that it should not get involved in political causes.

 These fights became increasingly vitriolic and quite bitter at times, often waged through the editorial pages of The Times and The Stage newspapers.
-Marius was a frequent writer of Letters to the Editor of The Times about union matters and on a number of other subjects on which he had an opinion.
+Marius was a frequent writer of Letters to the Editor of The Times and other newspapers about union matters and on a number of other subjects on which he had an opinion.

-He even took his union to litigation on three occasions.
+He took his union to litigation on three occasions.
 In the longest running case, regarding the issue of the supremacy of a referendum to decide Equity rules, he took it as far as the House of Lords in 1978 and won his case.